fresheneesz/lima/README.md

   	* str (partially implemented but not testable yet)
   	* hashcode (partially implemented but not testable yet)
 * strings
+  * Migrate strings to use LimaEncoding format with full unicode support for character indexing and counting
   * move `#` quote to be an operator rather than a parser construct
   * move `@` newline operator to use the fallback operator to support any number of `@` signs
   * % extended space